davewragg/davewragg.github.io/_posts/2023-07-17-launch-week.md

 ## Podcasts

-- I﻿ was lucky enough to be invited onto the Tiny Bookcase podcast, and enjoyed reading a short story in the [first episode](https://www.buzzsprout.com/1129067/13145828-134-bitching-with-dave-wragg) and a wide-ranging, ludicrous chat in the [second episode](https://www.buzzsprout.com/1129067/13177966).
+- I﻿ was lucky enough to be invited onto the Tiny Bookcase podcast, and enjoyed reading an exclusive short story in the [first episode](https://www.buzzsprout.com/1129067/13145828-134-bitching-with-dave-wragg) and a wide-ranging, ludicrous chat in the [second episode](https://www.buzzsprout.com/1129067/13177966).

 ﻿_more to come..._